Sampreeth08/Schizophrenia-severity-level-detection/README.md

 # Schizophrenia-severity-level-detection
- This project aims at predicting the Schizophrenia severity level by analyzing a  dataset comprising of the above mentioned observable and Testable symptoms, using  decision Tree classification with different levels of depth.
+ This project aims at predicting the Schizophrenia severity level by analyzing the dataset comprising of observable and Testable symptoms, using  decision Tree classification with different levels of depth.

- This project is a mini application for storing, analyzing, and predicting schizophrenia symptoms using a GUI built with PyQt5 and machine learning models.
+ This is a mini application for storing, analyzing, and predicting schizophrenia symptoms using a GUI built with PyQt5 and machine learning models.

 ## Features